Surprising Reasons Employees Might Leave Your Company

 Dealing with high staff turnover is a problem that few businesses can afford.
 As a result, any savvy business owner knows that investing in staff retention and creating a welcoming environment is always going to be worth the effort.

 It’s also worth taking the time to avoid the well-known reasons that employees leave, such as bad working hours, difficult colleagues, poor pay, and a lack of respect.
+This could be solved or at least improved with things like bonuses and you can find out how much are christmas bonuses with plenty of help available online.
 However, even if you get all of these established issues handled, you might still face issues with staff turnover.
 This is because, outside of the well-known reasons for staff wanting to leave a company, there are a few hidden issues that you need to take care of…

 Intrusive questions